mattiasvillani/mattiasvillani/README.md

 I am a Professor of Statistics at [Stockholm University](https://www.su.se) and [Linköping University](https://liu.se).\
 I teach and do research in Bayesian statistics, often with a focus on prediction and computational aspects.\
-I like to keep all my teaching material, including source files, open, so you will find repos for all my courses here (older courses at [STIMA@LiU](https://github.com/STIMALiU/)).\
+I keep all my teaching material, including source files, open, and you will find repos for all my courses here (older courses at [STIMA@LiU](https://github.com/STIMALiU/)).\
 More info about my work on my [web pages](https://mattiasvillani.com).

 <!--